AmEx raised currency prices for business clients without warning: Wall Street Journal

 AmEx’s forex unit accounts for less than half of a percentage point of its total revenue and has a training, control and compliance oversight, the company said.

-“(We) believe that our transactions are completed and reported in a fair and transparent manner at the rates which the client has authorized,” Norville said.

-Reporting by Nivedita Balu in Bengaluru; Editing by Shailesh Kuber and Anil d'Silva
+Reporting by Nivedita Balu in Bengaluru; Editing by Shailesh Kuber and Anil D'Silva